codewithryry/Trabahanap-job-matching-analyzer/README.md

 # Trabahanap

 ### Description
 **Trabahanap** is a Python-based job portal platform that connects job seekers with employers.
 It provides features for applicants to create profiles, search for job opportunities, and apply for positions.
-Employers can post job listings and review applications, streamlining the hiring process.

 ### Features
 - User registration and authentication